 · In the event that a student wants to cancel a previously scheduled appointment, cancellations must be made up to four hours prior to the scheduled session.

-Please contact your Academic Counselor for specific questions about your individual course or program.
+Please contact your Student Services Advisor for specific questions about your individual course or program.